 - Everyone smokes.
 In board rooms.
 On factory floors.
 In spaceships.
 In Lunar cities.

 - Print is still king, as are newspapers.

-- Videophones are omnipresent (which we are getting to) but there’s no AI.
+- Videophones are omnipresent but there’s no artificial intelligence.

 - Mars has intelligent, if laid back, life of its own and Venus isn’t a metal-melting hell hole.

-Heinlein’s future history was the Marvel Universe of its day, and the sort of world-building I always enjoyed (think Dark Tower) though if I’m being honest, Isaac Asimov did it better with his foundation series.
+Heinlein’s future history was the Marvel Universe of its day, and the sort of world-building I always enjoyed though if I’m being honest, Isaac Asimov did it better with his Foundation series.

 It’s a doubling weird experience, reading this collection.
-On the one hand, there’s Heinlen’s vision of a future that could have been.
+On the one hand, there’s Heinlen’s vision of a future that could have been (and was not).
 And there are my own echoes of memory from having read some of these stories before.
 “The Roads Must Roll” and “The Green Hills of Earth” are tales I half-remember from my childhood.
 I appreciated the chance to revisit them.